'Collaborative Healthcare' is not just a strapline. Here at Your Health Roots it is at the heart of our very ethos.

 Career so far?

 Wide-ranging!
 Originally completely in elite sport (Rugby League and football) with Stockport County FC, Warrington Wolves RLFC, Hull KR RLFC, Salford City Reds RLFC, Oldham Athletic FC – the last 3 as Head Physiotherapist.
-I then went into private practice and then Occupational Health at Jaguar Land Rover) before moving into social care / CIC with Pathways and also opening Your Health Roots with Ruth and here at Kingfisher Health Club we feel we are ideally placed to provide health and well-being care as we believe it should be.
+I then went into private practice and Occupational Health (Jaguar Land Rover) before moving into social care / CIC with Pathways and also opening Your Health Roots with Ruth and here at Kingfisher Health Club we feel we are ideally placed to provide health and well-being care as we believe it should be.

 The person in front of me as cheesy as that sounds!
 I have worked with a wide variety of people, all ages and from all walks of life and each and every one has had something to teach me.
 See below

 Matt's ethos is all about empowerment and using a positive, coaching framework to help guide a client back to their optimum function and what is important to them.

 I work very much on the basis that my client is the expert (in their life) and that if I listen closely enough (and ask the right questions) I will get the answers I need to help you to your best outcomes.
 It is very much a collaboration of two people seeking the best therapeutic outcome.
 It is my job to present possibilities based on best evidence and suitability, and then for us both to agree on the best course of action for that person.
 We then provide an individual rehab programme, delivered via an app to the clients' phone/tablet so they have a reminder and are kept accountable to their goals.
 We are responsible TO a client not FOR them.